Melbourne Athenaeum Library

 Whilst visitors are welcome, if you’d like to use the library for an extended period you do need to be a member.

-Membership costs
+Membership prices:

 Full: $99